Last updated on August 13th, 2025 at 10:42 am

 (i) Enhanced Mood.
 Exercise increases the supply of certain neurotransmitters in the brain that keep one happy as well as boosting endorphins which are ‘feel-good’ chemicals.
 These chemicals help in uplifting the mood, thereby reducing depression.

 (ii) Reduces Anxiety and Stress.
 Exercise is correlated to a reduction in anxiety as exercise stimulates anti-anxiety.
-It removes the build up of stress hormones in the body.
+It removes the build-up of stress hormones in the body.
 Exercise also improves sleep which helps in reducing stress.

 (iii) Improved Self-Esteem.
-Exercise has a positive influence on our perception of ourselves, providing a sense of accomplishment as we master skills, improve our body image and self-worth.
+Exercise has a positive influence on our perception of ourselves, providing a sense of accomplishment as we master skills, and improve our body image and self-worth.
 It is a part of a positive coping strategy.

 (iv) Emotional Control.
 Exercise helps to control various emotions such as depression, anger and anxiety.
-It also helps to channelise the emotions in a positive way.
+It also helps to channel the emotions in a positive way.
 This helps in the overall development of an individual.

 4. What are the reasons behind doing exercises?